slabbi/Z80-CPU-Tester/README.md

 It tries
 1. to identify the CPU technology (NMOS/CMOS),
-1. to identify the CPU manufacturer,
+2. to identify the CPU manufacturer,
-2. to test whether the CPU is still functional.
+3. to test whether the CPU is still functional, and
+4. to find out the max. supported clock rate.

+The above results will help to identify fake CPUs.

 It does not test
 * Interrupts